NDIS National Community Connectors Program - Psychosocial

-Mental Health Australia is pleased to be working with the National Disability Insurance Agency (NDIA) to implement a component of the National Community Connector Program (NCCP).
+Mental Health Australia was pleased to work with the National Disability Insurance Agency (NDIA) to implement a component of the National Community Connector Program (NCCP).

-This outreach program is operating until 30 June 2021, and focuses on connecting people with psychosocial disability with the National Disability Insurance Scheme (NDIS).
-The program has a particular focus on supporting people who are homeless or at risk of homelessness.
+This outreach program operated from August 2020 until 30 June 2021, and focused on connecting people with psychosocial disability with the National Disability Insurance Scheme (NDIS).
+The program had a particular focus on supporting people experiencing or at risk of homelessness.

-Services are provided across seven priority areas where participation in the NDIS is lower than expected: Brisbane, Toowoomba, Sydney, Blacktown, Stirling, Wanneroo and Darwin.
+Services were provided across seven priority Local Government Areas where participation in the NDIS had been identified to be lower than expected: Brisbane, Toowoomba, Sydney, Blacktown, Stirling, Wanneroo and Darwin.

-This project is a result of significant advocacy by Mental Health Australia and other disability sector advocates, for increased resourcing to support people with additional barriers to participate in the NDIS.
+This program followed significant advocacy by Mental Health Australia and other disability sector advocates, for increased resourcing to support people with additional barriers to participate in the NDIS.

-Services will be delivered by organisations with strong local understanding, psychosocial service expertise and connections with homelessness services.
+Mental Health Australia undertook a selective commissioning process to fund experienced organisations to deliver Community Connector services.
+Services were be delivered by organisations with strong local understanding, psychosocial service expertise and connections with homelessness services.

-In total, 12 FTE Community Connector staff will operate across the seven identified Local Government Areas, as outlined below.
+In total, 12 FTE Community Connector staffoperated across the seven identified Local Government Areas, as outlined below.

 One Door Mental Health

-This program was funded for 12 months until 30 June 2021.
-Unfortunately, new referrals are not being accepted from 1 April 2021, and people are instead encouraged to contact their NDIA Local Area Coordinator/Partner in the Community.
+This program was funded for 12 months until 30 June 2021, and has unfortunately now ceased.
+People looking for help to engage with the NDIS are instead encouraged to contact their NDIA Local Area Coordinator/Partner in the Community.

 For further information, please contact NCCP@mhaustralia.org